gnzlbg/static_vector/README.md

-     None of these three things can be used in `constexpr` code, and the implementation of `inline_vector` and `std::variant` suffers from this (`std::variant` needs to be implemented using a recursive union... sigh).
+     None of these three things can be used in `constexpr` code, and the implementation of `inline_vector` and `std::variant` suffers from this (`std::variant` needs to be implemented using a recursive union...).

   6. `std::initializer_list`:
      - doesn't have its size as part of its type,